Moving to Belgium

 We asked people in Belgium if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "It is important to be aware of cultural differences when visiting Belgium.
 It is important to be respectful of local customs and traditions.
 It is considered rude to be late for appointments or social engagements.
 It is also important to dress appropriately for the occasion, as Belgians tend to dress more formally than in other countries.
 It is also important to be aware of the local language, as many Belgians speak both French and Dutch.
 It is considered impolite to speak loudly in public places, and it is important to be aware of the local etiquette when dining out.
-Finally, it is important to be aware of the local laws and regulations, and to respect them," explained one expat living in Belgium.
+Finally, it is important to be aware of the local laws and regulations, and to respect them," replied a member in Belgium.

 Why do people move to Belgium?